sailpoint-oss/golang-sdk/api_v2025/docs/Methods/TriggersAPI.md

 	"context"
 	"fmt"
 	"os"
-   ""
+  v2025 "github.com/sailpoint-oss/golang-sdk/v2/api_v2025"
-	openapiclient "github.com/sailpoint-oss/golang-sdk/v2"
+	sailpoint "github.com/sailpoint-oss/golang-sdk/v2"
 )

 func main() {
-    id := 0f11f2a4-7c94-4bf3-a2bd-742580fe3bde # string | The ID of the invocation to complete. # string | The ID of the invocation to complete. xSailPointExperimental := true # string | Use this header to enable this experimental API. (default to "true") # string | Use this header to enable this experimental API. (default to "true") completeInvocation := fmt.Sprintf(`{
+    id := `0f11f2a4-7c94-4bf3-a2bd-742580fe3bde` // string | The ID of the invocation to complete. # string | The ID of the invocation to complete. xSailPointExperimental := `true` // string | Use this header to enable this experimental API. (default to "true") # string | Use this header to enable this experimental API. (default to "true") completeInvocation := fmt.Sprintf(`{
           "output" : {
             "approved" : false